SunMe1977/hackintosh-ZOTAC-MAGNUS-ONE-ZBOX-ECM73070C/README.md

 3. Mount the USB’s EFI partition (e.g., using MountEFI):
    https://github.com/corpnewt/MountEFI
 4. Clone this repository.
+5. Use Explorer++ to copy EFI folder https://explorerplusplus.com/download
-5. Copy the EFI folder from this repo to the USB’s EFI partition.
+6. Copy the EFI folder from this repo to the USB’s EFI partition.
-6. Boot from the USB stick and install macOS.
+7. Boot from the USB stick and install macOS.

+You can use OCAuxiliaryTools OCAT to update config and or validate the current plist https://github.com/ic005k/OCAuxiliaryTools/releases actual version is validated with 0 conflicts against Opencore DEV 1.0.6

 ## Wi‑Fi Notes (Important for macOS Tahoe)